opentoken-io/opentoken/doc/api/access-codes.md

         "description": "Example for Documentation"
     }

-When the codes are created successfully, the response will indicate that with a 201 response.
+When the codes are created successfully, the response will have a 201 status code.

     HTTP/1.1 201 Created
     Content-Type: application/json